ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility/work_opportunities_for_young_people/type_of_employment_opportunities_for_young_people.md

 {
     "code": "DR33",
-    "title": "Percentage of 22 to 29 year olds in the higher professional and lower working occupations, by area (UK, 2018 to 2021 combined)", "tooltipTitle": "Percentage of 22 to 29 year olds in higher professional occupations", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
+    "title": "Percentage of 22 to 29 year olds in the higher professional and lower working occupations, by area (UK, 2018 to 2021 combined)", "tooltipTitle": "Percentage of 22 to 29 year olds in occupations:", "map": "/static/data/maps/International_Territorial_Level_2_(January_2021)_UK_BUC.json",
     "data": [{
         "label": "Lower working",